Dried to Fresh Parsley Conversion Ratio: 1:2 Rule & Expert Tips

 Dried Parsley

-• For Fresh Parsley: Store it in a glass of water in the fridge, like a bouquet.
-This keeps it crisp and fresh for up to a week.
-Alternatively, wrap it in a damp paper towel and place it in a sealed container in the fridge.
+• For Fresh Parsley: Store in a glass of water like a bouquet in the fridge, or wrap in a damp paper towel inside a sealed container.
+This keeps it crisp for 7-10 days.

-• For Dried Parsley: Store it in an airtight container, away from heat, light, and moisture.
-Dried parsley can last up to a year if stored properly.
+• For Dried Parsley: Keep in an airtight container away from heat, light, and moisture.
+Properly stored dried parsley maintains quality for 1-2 years.

 Storage Methods

-• Make a Parsley Pesto: Blend fresh parsley with garlic, olive oil, nuts, and cheese to create a vibrant, flavorful pesto that can be frozen for later use.
+• Make parsley pesto: Blend fresh parsley with garlic, olive oil, nuts, and cheese for a versatile sauce that freezes well.

-• Enhance Salad Dressings: Stir in a handful of chopped fresh parsley to your vinaigrettes for a refreshing twist.
+• Enhance dressings: Stir chopped fresh parsley into vinaigrettes for a refreshing herbal note.

 Parsley Hacks